Co-theory of sorted profinite groups for PAC structures: Sorted groups and systems

-Before reaching the main theorem of this subsection (Theorem \ref{thm:interpretability_SG(K)}), we provide a result interesting on itself, namely Proposition \ref{prop:interpretability_galoisaction}.
-We use a standard definition of the notion of \emph{$A$-interpretability} coming from \cite{anandgeometric} (Definition 1.1 in Chapter 3).
+Before reaching the main theorem of this subsection (Theorem \ref{thm:interpretability_SG(K)}), we provide a result interesting on its own, namely Proposition \ref{prop:interpretability_galoisaction}.
+We use a standard definition of the notion of \emph{$A$-interpretability} coming from Definition 1.1 in \cite[Chapter 3]{anandgeometric}.
 Although, let us start with auxiliary lemmas.

 We fix a finite Galois extension $L$ of $K$.